-Many farm produce never reaches supermarket aisles because they are not shaped or colored perfectly.
+Many farm produce never reach supermarket aisles because they are not shaped or colored perfectly.
 Give so-called ugly food a chance in your store so they don't waste away.

-Sometimes, a particular product doesn't sell as well as expected and leaves you with surplus expiring goods.
+Sometimes, a particular product doesn't sell as well as expected, leaving you with surplus expiring goods.
 You can connect with other businesses in your community that can buy these goods for production or resale.

 Although receipts are important, paper receipts get thrown away in minutes.
 You shouldn’t contribute to such mindless waste; opt for e-receipts instead.
 You can also use electronic flyers, business cards, and coupons.
 There are a lot of apps for that.

 You don't need a lot of money to market your zero-waste store.
 You can leverage social media or set up a website.
 You can build a basic website with Shopify or Google Sites at a very low cost.
-Sign up too for a Google My Business account which will help you provide helpful information about your business which they display in the search results and alongside listings in Google maps.
+Sign up too for a Google My Business account, which will help you attract more customers and provide helpful information about your business, which they display in the search results and alongside listings in Google Maps.